California Personal Injury Lawyer Assisting with Paying Back Medicaid After Settlement

 Can Medicaid Take My Entire Personal Injury Settlement?

 No, at least if you are on Medi-Cal—the California version of Medicaid—they cannot take your entire recovery.
 The law in California is that the most Medi-Cal can take out of your recovery is 50% of your net.

 So to give an example, let’s say you’re in an accident where the other person has $100,000 worth of insurance, and I recover that $100,000 for you, and let’s say that Medi-Cal paid $400,000 for your treatment.
 Medi-Cal is not going to take your entire $100,000.
 Under the California formula, if your lawyer takes a third, Medi-Cal will take half of the remainder, so that you get $33,000, Medi-Cal gets $33,000 and your lawyer charges $33,000.

 How Does Medicaid’s Recovery Process Work?

 When it comes to Medicaid claims in California, the California Department of Health Care Services has what is called a “Personal Injury (PI) Program.”
 The program’s mission is to “recover funds to replenish the Medi-Cal program so it can continue to provide health coverage for members while serving its clients with integrity and efficiency.”
-More specifically, the goal of the program is to “identify and recover funds Medi-Cal paid on behalf of members in personal injury actions such as: auto liability, premises liability, product liability, and other tort liability actions.”
+More specifically, the goal of the program is to “identify and recover funds Medi-Cal paid on behalf of members in personal injury actions such as: auto liability, premises liability, and other tort liability actions.”